NetZero Coffee and the Traceability Seal

 Results and international recognition

 The model has already proven effective.
-One of the most relevant initiatives was the export of more than fifty tons of coffee grown with biochar to Japan, in partnership with a producing cooperative.
-The coffees received additional valuation and were recognized by international buyers as an important advance for agricultural sustainability.
+One of the most relevant initiatives was the export of over fifty tons of coffee grown with biochar to Japan, in partnership with a producer cooperative.
+The coffees received additional valuation and were recognized by international buyers as an important advancement for agricultural sustainability.

-The case demonstrates that the label is not just an environmental differential but also a real mechanism for generating economic value for producers and the entire supply chain.
+This case demonstrates that the label is not only an environmental differentiator but also a real mechanism for generating economic value for producers and the entire chain.

 A label that unites field, science, and market